 In a successful EMDR session, the therapist facilitates the patient’s ability to access their traumatic memory network and improves the way they process information.
 The patient builds new associations between traumatic memories and more positive and adaptive memories or information.
 This process helps accelerate new learning, personal insights, better mental habits, and relief from emotional distress.

-Patients typically meet with an EMDR-trained therapist at least once a week, for 60 to 90 minutes each session.
+Clients typically meet with an EMDR-trained therapist at least once a week for 60 to 90 minutes each session.
 Those who undergo EMDR therapy note decreases in the vividness of disturbing memories and other images, plus a decrease in negative emotions overall.
 Most patients notice these differences rapidly relative to other forms of therapy.

 The term “complex trauma” is used to describe the long-term effects of exposure to multiple traumatic events or sustained periods of trauma, usually trauma that is invasive and interpersonal in nature.
-Post-traumatic stress disorder, or PTSD, is a psychiatric condition that results from experiencing or witnessing a single traumatic event that completely overwhelmed the persons’ capacity to cope.
+Post-traumatic stress disorder is a psychiatric condition that results from experiencing or witnessing a single traumatic event that completely overwhelms a person’s capacity to cope.

-At FFAS, we pride ourselves on remaining at the forefront of emerging therapies for PTSD, complex trauma, and related conditions.
+At Family First, we pride ourselves on remaining at the forefront of emerging therapies for PTSD, complex trauma, and related conditions.
 That’s why we made the decision to have our clinical staff undergo EMDR training.
-We are proud to announce that they are now fully EMDR-trained!

-Our EMDR practice will be highly focused on treating complex trauma in adolescent males.
-Our clinicians focus on improving the dynamics of the families who come through our program opposed to changing the behaviors of the individual adolescent males.
-EMDR therapy builds an important foundation for information and memory processing that prepare adolescent boys for a more positive, productive future.
+Our EMDR for adolescents program focuses on treating complex trauma in adolescent males.
+Family First clinicians focus on improving the dynamics of the families who come through our program as opposed to changing the behaviors of each teen in treatment.
+EMDR therapy builds an important foundation for information and memory processing that prepares adolescent boys for a more positive, productive future.